Daimler unveils make-or-break S-Class flagship

 He has only a three and half years left on his contract, and were he to quit now he would leave a legacy marred by unmet promises and constant profit warnings that contrasted starkly with record earnings at his rivals.

-While Mercedes achieved an operating margin of 7.1 percent last year, BMW (BMWG.DE) notched up 10.9 percent and Audi (VOWG_p.DE) 11 percent.
+While Mercedes achieved an operating margin of 7.1 percent last year, BMW notched up 10.9 percent and Audi 11 percent.

 In October, Zetsche scrapped mid-term margin targets that were supposed to be achieved in 2013, and last month said his revised full-year guidance from February would also not be met.